Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Method

+In the context of MI decoding, most existing studies assume that the data from the source and target domains have the same distribution, overlooking the data distribution differences caused by cross-session variability.
+Therefore, these methods only focused on minimizing $ \epsilon^{s}(h) $ or $ \tilde{\epsilon}^{s}(h) $.
+To this end, we fully considered the factors that affect $ \epsilon^{t}(h)$, and further investigated the impact of the distribution differences in both the raw data and high-dimensional feature representations of the source and target domains on the cross-session variability problem, while attempting to reduce $ \tilde{\epsilon}^{s}(h)$.

-The proposed SDDA framework is presented in Figure 1, which consists of two main branches with shared parameters, one for each domain.
-Let $\mathbf{\Theta}$ denote the parameters in Siamese network, $\mathbf{\Theta_1}$ denote the shared parameters of feature extraction layers. $\mathbf{H}^{s} \in \mathbb{R}^{b\times L} $ and $\mathbf{H}^{t} \in \mathbb{R}^{b\times L} $ denote embedding features outputting from the feature extraction layers from the source domain and target domain in a mini-batch. $b$ indicates the mini-batch size and $L$ is the length of embedding features, which are also inputs to the classification layers.
-The overall framework can be trained by minimizing the following loss function.
+The proposed SDDA framework is presented in Fig. \ref{Fig.framework}, which consists of two main branches with shared parameters, one for each domain.
+Let $\mathbf{\Theta}$ denote the parameters in Siamese network, $\mathbf{\Theta}_1$ denote the shared parameters of feature extraction layers. $\mathbf{H}^{s} \in \mathbb{R}^{b\times L} $ and $\mathbf{H}^{t} \in \mathbb{R}^{b\times L} $ denote embedding features outputting from the feature extraction layers from the source domain and target domain in a mini-batch.
+Here, $b$ indicates the mini-batch size, and $L$ is the length of the embedding features, which also represents the size of inputs to the classification layers.